 Also, NordVPN’s obfuscated servers tend to do a great job in China and Turkey, making it another viable option.
 We’d also mention Surfshark, a very affordable service with NoBorders Mode, allowing you to obfuscate your VPN traffic and get over censorship with a snap of a finger.

-Earlier in my Opera VPN review, I touched a bit on its server list.
-Undoubtedly, its server fleet is all but impressive and consists of only a few server locations.
+Earlier in our Opera VPN review, we touched a bit on its server list.
+Undoubtedly, its server fleet is all but impressive and consists of only a few server locations and 100+ servers.
 Moreover, we’re not talking about real servers.

 As Opera VPN functions akin to a proxy service, these are just virtual locations that you can use to make your traffic appear as if it originates from somewhere else.
 The server list consists of these 4 choices: